tobiasvanderwerff/imagemorph/README.md

 ### How to run

-First create a dynamic library from the C code:
+First build and link the C library:

 ```
-make imagemorph.so
+python setup.py build
 ```

-This creates a shared library that is required for running the `imagemorph.py` module.
+This will create a `build` folder, which contains the shared library that is required for running the `imagemorph.py` module.
+Make sure not to move the library anywhere above `imagemorph.py` in the file tree, otherwise it will not be found and the code will not run.

 For a demo of the module, run

 ```
 python imagemorph.py
 ```

-which will apply the elastic morphing to the `sampled-input.png` image and save the result to `out.png`.
+which will apply the random elastic morphing to the `sampled-input.png` image and save the result to `out.png`.

 # imagemorph.c